Blosc/bloscpack/README.rst

 * Document the metadata saved during Numpy serialization
 * The keyword arguments to many functions are global dicts, this is a bad idea, Make the immutable with a forzendict.
+* Check that source and sink are of the correct type

 Changelog